piusidev/react-quiz/README.md

 Quiz app, counting the wrong and correct answers and store this in localStorage.
 In the finish, show a report with all questions and answer chosen.

+## What i expect learn?
+  - Styled Components;
+  - React Router DOM;
+  - Context API;
+  - useRef Hook;
 ## API Endpoint

 The questions can be viewed in this endpoint: ```https://opentdb.com/api.php?amount=QUANTITY```.

 ## Techs

 This project was developed with ReactJS.
-Techs used: Material UI, Styled Components and Axios.
+Techs used: React Router DOM, Styled Components and Axios.

 ## Commits Pattern